merinoalex/fsopen/part5/README.md

         - Get DOM element *containing* text
       - `cy.get()`
         - Get one or more DOM elements by selector or **alias**
+      - `cy.find()`
+        - Get descendent DOM elements of a specific selector
+      - `cy.children()`
+        - Get children of each DOM element within a set of DOM elements
     - Actions
       - `cy.click()`
       - `cy.type()`